Rental Terms and Conditions

 - Interest, which we will add every day to any amount you do not pay us on time, at the rate of 4% a year above the base lending rate as published by Barclays Bank.
 We will publish this rate from time to time.
-We will only charge you for loss of income if we cannot get back our losses under the damage protection programme, as explained in section 8.
-We will charge you at the published daily or hourly rate, and we will never charge you for more than 30 days.
-We will always do everything we can to make sure we repair the vehicle or get back our costs as soon as possible.

 - You are responsible for any loss or damage to additional equipment hired at time of rental including but not limited to satellite navigation equipment, baby seats etc.